 Intermittent fasting is not a new form of calorie restriction diet.
 Intermittent fasting is a pattern of eating.
 It’s a way of scheduling your meals so that you get the most out of them.
 Intermittent fasting doesn’t change what you eat, it changes when you eat.
 It is one of the simplest and most ignored strategies available for a complete body re-composition.

 How hard it is to fast?

 As any five-year-old kid knows and we somehow forget during adulthood, the easiest way of loosing fat is not to eat.
 It is the simplest dietary change in the planet, the easiest to implement and very possibly the most effective change to achieve the body you want.

 Intermittent fasting does not require you to change what you eat, only to discipline the time of when you eat.
 There is no need for extra-complicated cooking, with strange and expensive ingredients.
 While the first few days may be a challenge for those who spend the whole day munching, after a very short time your body will adapt to it, specially if you do your meals always around the same time.
 I guarantee you that, if you do not cheat on your fasting, all the cravings for food you may feel throughout the day will completely vanish as if they never existed after a very short while.

-Intermittent Fasting, fat loss and the importance of insulin
+IF, fat loss and insulin control

 The first and most visible benefit of Intermittent fasting is fat burning.
 Even if eating the same amount of calories daily, intermittent fasting will cause your body to burn fat, simply because it has nothing else to burn.
 And it is all related to insulin.
 Here comes the science!